karimz1/imgcompress/ReadMe.md

 with zero cloud dependencies.

-With support for **70+ image formats**, a Web UI, and a powerful CLI, imgcompress is built for developers who want **speed, automation, and full data ownership**.
+With support for **70+ image formats**, a Web UI, and a powerful CLI, imgcompress is created for **self-hosted users** who want everything local — full control, strong privacy, zero cloud uploads.

 ---